The deadliest epidemics in history

 IMAGE CREDITS: The Globe and Mail.com

 From Asia to Europe, the Black Death spread, wreaking havoc in its wake.
 Some estimates claim that it wiped off more than half of the population in Europe.
-It was caused by a rodent-transmitted strain of the now likely extinct Yersinia pestis bacterium.
-Victims’ remains were interred in large graves.

 The epidemic altered the history of Europe.
 With so many people dead, it was harder to find labor, which led to higher wages for employees and the abolition of serfdom in Europe.
 According to studies, the workers who survived had easier access to meat and tastier bread.
-Technology innovation may possibly have been influenced by the scarcity of inexpensive labor.

 COCOLIZTLI EPIDEMIC: deadliest epidemics